-- 4.11.9 Containers used for harvesting, handling and packing produce must never be used for hauling or storing agricultural chemicals, lubricants, oil, cleaning chemicals, plant or other debris, tools, etc. - 4.11.10 Equipment, reusable harvesting containers, harvesting tools that comes in contact with fresh fruits and vegetables are made of non-toxic materials, easily cleaned and disinfected.
-These implements and the farm vehicle should be regularly maintained. - 4.11.11 Equipment, containers and materials should be stored in a separate area away from chemicals, fertilizers and soil additives storage areas.
-Measures should be taken to minimize contamination from pests. - 4.11.12 Containers for waste, by-products and inedible or dangerous substances should be specifically identifiable, suitably constructed and, where appropriate, made of impervious material.
+- 4.11.3.1 Containers used for harvesting, handling and packing produce must never be used for hauling or storing agricultural chemicals, lubricants, oil, cleaning chemicals, plant or other debris, tools, etc. - 4.11.3.2 Equipment, reusable harvesting containers, harvesting tools that comes in contact with fresh fruits and vegetables are made of non-toxic materials, easily cleaned and disinfected.
+These implements and the farm vehicle should be regularly maintained. - 4.11.3.3 Equipment, containers and materials should be stored in a separate area away from chemicals, fertilizers and soil additives storage areas.
+Measures should be taken to minimize contamination from pests. - 4.11.3.4 Containers for waste, by-products and inedible or dangerous substances should be specifically identifiable, suitably constructed and, where appropriate, made of impervious material.
 Where applicable, such containers should be lockable to prevent malicious or accidental contamination of fresh fruits and vegetables or agricultural inputs.
 Such containers should be segregated and identified so that they will not be used as harvesting containers.

-Buildings and Structures
+4.11.4 Buildings and Structures

-- 4.11.13 Building and structures used for production, packing, handling and storage of produce should be designed and constructed according to building standards and maintained to minimize the risk of contaminating the produce.
-Lights bulbs should be shatter proof in areas where produce, packing containers and materials are exposed.
-In the event of bulb shattering, exposed produce is rejected while equipment, packing containers and materials are cleaned. - 4.11.14 There should be a separate designated packing area, where the produce are handled, packed and stored, away from oil, grease and machineries to prevent cross-contamination. - 4.11.15 Sewage, waste disposal and drainage systems are constructed to minimize the risk of contaminating the production site and water supply.
+- 4.11.4.1 Building and structures used for production, packing, handling and storage of produce should be designed and constructed according to building standards and maintained to minimize the risk of contaminating the produce.
+Light bulbs should be shatter proof in areas where produce, packing containers and materials are exposed.
+In the event of bulb shattering, exposed produce is rejected while equipment, packing containers and materials are cleaned. - 4.11.4.2 There should be a separate designated packing area, where the produce is handled, packed and stored, away from oil, grease and machineries to prevent cross contamination. - 4.11.4.3 Sewage, waste disposal and drainage systems are constructed to minimize the risk of contaminating the production site and water supply.

-Animals, Pest and Disease Control
+4.11.5 Animals, Pest and Disease Control

-- 4.11.16 Domestic and farm animals are excluded from the production site, particularly for crops grown in or close to the ground, and from areas where produce is harvested, packed and stored. - 4.11.17 Measures should be taken to prevent the introduction of pests and diseases within the cultivation, handling, packing and storage areas. - 4.11.18 Baits and traps used for pest control should be positioned and maintained in strategic areas to minimize the risk of contaminating the produce, packing containers and other handling materials.
+- 4.11.5.1 Domestic and farm animals are excluded from the production site, particularly for crops grown in or close to the ground, and from areas where produce is harvested, packed and stored. - 4.11.5.2 Measures should be taken to prevent the introduction of pests and diseases within the cultivation, handling, packing and storage areas. - 4.11.5.3 Baits and traps used for pest control should be positioned and maintained in strategic areas to minimize the risk of contaminating the produce, packing containers and other handling materials.
 The location of baits and traps should be included in the building lay out map.

-4.12 Worker's health, safety and welfare
+4.12 Worker's Health, Safety and Welfare